Characters: Final Fantasy Recurring Summons

 - Logical Weakness: Like Ifrit's weakness to ice, she's weak against fire.

 - Ms. Fanservice

-- Stripperific: Never wears anything more than ribbons to conceal her chest and pelvis.
-Sometimes the game disposes of even that and just covers her up with growths of ice.
-Averted in Tactics Advance and Tactics A2 where she wears body armor.
+- Stripperific: There's usually little more than ribbons concealing her chest and pelvis.
+Sometimes she dispenses with even that and simply covers herself up with growths of ice.
+Tactics Advance and A2 are the exceptions, wherein she wears full body armor.

 - You Gotta Have Blue Hair